danielaparker/jsoncons/README.md

 - [wojson](doc/ref/wojson.md) constructs a wide character json value that preserves the original name-value insertion order

+A `basic_json` value is an unpacked representation of JSON-like string or binary data formats, and defines an interface for accessing and modifying that data.

 ### Features

 #### By default, accepts and ignores C-style comments